Yeesbae/SC1015_MiniProject/README.md

 Are we able to predict if a movie is good (rating above 6) based on its attributes? <br />
 Which model would be the best to predict it?
+The primary objective of this analytical endeavor is to develop a predictive model that can accurately determine whether a movie is considered "good" based on a predefined IMDb rating threshold of above 6.
+This classification task aims to leverage various movie attributes to facilitate effective predictions that can be utilized by industry stakeholders for targeted marketing, distribution strategies, and further analytical insights.

 ## Machine Learning algorithms used
 1. Logistic Regression